-Figure 2: (a) on the left, cross section of a stave.
-Part 1 is the TMT, 2 is the omega piece and 3 the aluminum pipe. (b) on the right, longitudinal views of the stave with the reference system used for survey.
+Figure 2: (a) top, cross section of a stave.
+Part 1 is the TMT, 2 is the omega piece and 3 the aluminum pipe. (b) bottom, longitudinal views of the stave with the reference system used for survey.

 Carbon-Carbon (C-C) plate yielding a series of 12 shingled steps symmetrically placed (6 each side) around a central flat step.
 The shingled geometry allows for an overlap between the 13 modules mounted on the stave, to achieve hermetic coverage.
 The C-C material has been adopted for many reasons: